ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 ### The Let's Encrypt certificate is about to expire but doesn't renew automatically

 If you are getting the following error you must update the RavenDB server.
-This bug is fixed as of build 4.0.3-patch-40033.

 {CODE-BLOCK:plain}
 Failed to update certificate from Lets Encrypt, EXCEPTION: System.InvalidOperationException: